thaoktk/weather-app/README.md

-Enter a location and get the result of weather forecast
+Enter a location and get the result of weather forecast.